roshangm1/blog/content/posts/2021-06-10-why-not-to-use-in-jsx.md

 date: 2021-06-10T20:20:29.004Z
 description: Using `&&` instead of good old ternary operator in JSX is not actually a very clever idea.
 It might result in unexpected behavior in your application and even a crash if it's react native.
-This will be short and sweet blog talking about it with some examples.
 category: blog
 tags:
   - javascript